lorefnon/lorefnon.github.com/_posts/2015-09-21-react-and-livescript-in-harmony.md

 # Overview

 [Livescript](http://livescript.net/) is a programming language that compiles to readable javascript (similar to coffeescript) and provides language level facilities to [encourage](http://livescript.net/#inspiration) functional programming.
 [React.js](https://facebook.github.io/react/) is a user interface library from [facebook](https://facebook.com) that uses [intelligent heuristics](http://calendar.perfplanet.com/2013/diff/) for efficient DOM updates, simplifying the process of building data driven applications.
 This post outlines how the two can play well together, and tries to demostrate how livescript allows us write much more compact and succinct code.
+Basic familiarity with both of them is assumed.

 To begin with let us see what a basic component looks like: